eliranwong/ChromeOSLinux/input_method/fcitx.md

 # Troubleshooting 2: Input selection panel is hidden "sometimes"

-fcitx behaves in 3 possible ways with gui applications:
+fcitx behaves in 3 possible ways with gui applications on Chrome OS:

 1) fcitx works as expected
 2) Input selection panel is hidden, any input always take the first candidate.
 3) fcitx does not work at all

 Situation (2) may be fixed.
 Take Chinese pinyin as an example, you may see Chinese characters coming out as you type pinyin, but you cannot select any candidates because the selection panel is hidden.
 This behaviour makes fcitx unsable for practical reason.
 However, you may sometimes note that the selection panel works as expected but sometimes not.
 We puzzled about this behaviour until we observed that when a gui application that can work perfectly with fcitx is opened [i.e. category (1) described above], applications that are in the category (2) describe above work too.
-It is possible that some have been enabled with those category (1) applications are opened but we have not figured out what exactly that is.
+It is possible that something have been enabled with those category (1) applications are opened but we have not figured out what exactly that is.
 [If you know what it is, please kindly let us know.]

 The good news is that we can at least have a workaround to make category (2) applications work as expected by sideloading a category (1) application.
 For example, if you have urxvt installed, it makes things easier because urxvt works perfectly with fcitx.
 If you are interested in our notes about urxvt, you may read: